 The data presented in this layer is transformed data of the Non – persistent data in a certain mono format using ETL tools.

 It is a place where the data from different resources after manipulation stores here.
-From this data can be extracted by the clients as per requirements.
-It has the ability to store PETA bytes and retrieve the data instantly.
+From this data can extracted by the clients as per requirements.
+Similarly It has the ability to store PETA bytes and retrieve the data instantly.

-The results of these aggregated data ware seen on reports through Online Analytical Processing layer(OLAP).
+Simultaneously the results of these aggregated data ware seen on reports through Online Analytical Processing layer(OLAP).

-A data warehouse also helps in reducing the cost by providing trends and patterns over a particular period.
+At the same time data warehouse also helps in reducing the cost by providing trends and patterns over a particular period.

 Prerequisites: It’s better to have a fundamental knowledge of keeping up and examining them for implementation.
-No Programming abilities were required to take in this course.
+No Programming abilities required to take in this course.
 It’s great to have knowledge of the utilization of Excel or the worksheets to understand the whole design of MSBI.

-Checkout in OnlineITGuru now MSBI Online Training in Bangalore.
+Checkout in OnlineITGuru now MSBI Online Training